szellmann/dvr-course-cpp/README.md

 (even when rendering on the CPU), where the file `hostCode.cpp` contains the implementation for data wrangling, setting up acceleration structures, initiating frame rendering, etc.; and the file `deviceCode.cu` implements the GPU (or CPU-device) renderer.
-The framework is performance portable.
 Later examples make use of specific GPU features including hardware ray tracing; some of the features and examples only work on NVIDIA GPUs with RTX ray tracing cores.
-We provide CPU fallbacks for most of the examples (see below for details).
+The sample codes use a common framework linked by both the host and device programs.
+The framework provides a simple vector math library similar to, e.g., GLM or shader intrinsics and also pulls in the the OptiX wrapper library (OWL).
+It offers a CPU fallback that allows the user to run the samples not making explicit use of ray tracing features such as BVH traversal.
+The framework ensures that ray generation programs and similar are executed accordingly.
+OptiX BVHs in particular are not supported by the fallback.
+The C/C++ define `RTCORE` indicates if compiling with OWL or not.
+`RTCORE` is also defined when compiling with fakeOWL (see below).

 ## Example programs overview